CLimeburner/Iconic-Affordance-Interactions/BlueSkyBrainstorming.md

 **Gesture-based** (involves the unaugmented body performing gesture as main focus)
 - Matrix bullet time
 - Martial arts
+  - Avatar: the Last Earth Bender, the Matrix, traditional martial arts action films, Street Fighter, Mortal Kombat
 - Jumping in a Super Mario land
-  - This could feasibly me environment-based as well
+  - This could feasibly be environment-based as well
 - Flying
   - Superman-style, for example
+  - Avatar (James Caneron stye)
 - Dancing
+  - Dance Dance Revolution
 - Fire breathing
+  - Mostly thinking circus performance, but what if you played a game where you were a dragon?